Arnold Gives us the bodybuilders education.

 While reading this book, you can’t help but tell yourself that you can do anything you want in life if you work your ass off for it, and this book is truly inspiring.

-After the meat of the book, Arnold offers his advice on several bodybuilding subjects, such as nutrition, workout routines, contest advice, etc. that you can disregard if you aren’t looking to become a pro bodybuilder.
+After the meat of the book, Arnold offers his advice on several bodybuilding subjects, such as nutrition, workout routines, contest advice, etc. this is information you can disregard if you aren’t looking to become a pro bodybuilder, but if you are, also be sure to check out The New Encyclopedia of Modern Bodybuilding, as well.

 I really liked the book, it was a nice little read, and this book can really motivate and inspire you.